CumulusNetworks/docs/content/cumulus-netq-32/Verify-Network-Connectivity/_index.md

 {{<figure src="/images/netq/od-trace-result-large-summary-tab-320.png" width="500">}}

 In our example, we can see that paths 9-12 had three hops by scrolling through the path listing in the table.
 To view the hop details, refer to the next section.
 If there were errors or warnings, that caused the trace failure, a count would be visible in this table.
+To view more details for this and other traces, refer to the next section.

 ### View Detailed On-demand  Trace Results